Keeping Gulls Off Your Property

-- Birds desensitized to human presence may even be bold enough to steal food from picnickers or people eating meals on patios at outdoor cafes.
+- Birds desensitized to human presence are often bold enough to steal food directly from picnickers or people eating meals on patios at outdoor restaurants.

 - When gulls nest on rooftops or chimneys, they can damage air filters, clog drains, and corrode metal equipment and paint finishes with their feces.